 Among the more unique Disney resorts, Tokyo Disneyland and DisneySea are markedly different from the others dotted across the world.

-Aside from just enjoying all the usual rides and Disney stuff, you can visit the only DisneySea, try the variety of popcorn flavors, and enjoy all the matching costumes (and this time we mean the guests, not the characters!).
+Aside from just enjoying all the usual rides and Disney stuff, you can visit the only DisneySea, try the variety of popcorn flavors, and enjoy all the matching costumes (and this time we mean the guests, not the characters).
 These two parks are (we’re told) the only ones in the world not wholly owned by Disney (although they do have creative control), so it is a great chance to see a Japanese twist on classics — although don’t worry, nothing key has been altered!

 20. Nagatoro and the Arakawa River

-2 hours 15 minutes from Shinjuku Station
+2 hours 15 minutes by train from Shinjuku Station

 ¥1,950 (one way)